department-of-veterans-affairs/vagov-content/pages/life-insurance/about-soes-rewrite-lw.md

 </p>

 ##### You must include these documents with your SGLI Disability Extension application:
-- A copy of your most recent separation orders, <b>and,</b>
+- A copy of your most recent separation orders <b>and,</b>
 - A copy of your most recent Leave and Earnings Statement (LES), <b>or</b> <br>
 - A copy of your DD-214 or NGB22

-Once you submit your application, the Office of Servicemembers’ Group Life Insurance (OSGLI) will send you written notice about your application's status.
+Once you submit your application, the Office of Servicemembers’ Group Life Insurance (OSGLI) will send you written notice about your application status.

 <a href="https://www.benefits.va.gov/insurance/sglidisabled.asp">Learn more about applying for an SGLI Disability Extension.</a>